darxtrix/ptop/README.md

 **Note :** ptop will create a log file called `.ptop.log` in the home directory of the user.

+## Contributions Guide

+- Pull requests are awesome and always welcome.
+Please use the [issue tracker](https://github.com/darxtrix/ptop/issues) to report any bugs.
+- For starters, we have filtered some [newbie issues](https://github.com/darxtrix/ptop/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).
+- Feel free to shoot your queries at the ptop [gitter](https://gitter.im/ptop_task_manager/Lobby) channel.

 ## Main modules :

 - `ptop.core` : Defines a basic `Plugin` class that other plugins in the `ptop.plugins` inherit.
 - `ptop.interfaces` : The interface to the ptop built using npyscreen.
 - `ptop.plugins` : This module contains all the plugin sensors supported i.e `Disk Sensor`,`Memory Sensor`,`Process Sensor`, etc. ( Any new plugin should be added here).